 In very rare cases, GBS can cause an infection during pregnancy and can very sadly result in stillbirth, and there is some evidence that GBS can be a rare cause of late onset miscarriage.

-Once a baby is diagnosed with GBS, it is easily treatable and treatment is often highly successful.
+Once a baby has GBS, it is easily treatable and treatment is often highly successful.